-Pianist composer Bill Laurence loved Brad Mehldau's record The Art of the Trio and listened to Radiohead and Roni Size as a teenager which, he says, is reflected in chords on the middle section of track one, The Good Things.
+Pianist composer Bill Laurance loved Brad Mehldau's record The Art of the Trio and listened to Radiohead and Roni Size as a teenager which, he says, is reflected in chords on the middle section of track one, The Good Things.
 That's from his live album, recorded on November 24, 2018 at the Philharmonie, Cologne in the august company of the WDR Big Band.

 "For the piano solo I wanted to reference Roni Size's Brown Paper Bag, a popular U.K. drum and bass track," writes Bill, continuing his elaboration on The Good Things.
 "But with the approach of Tony Williams during the Miles Davis quintet era: it’s a drum and bass groove within a more open, free jazz dialogue."